imanmalih/Project-4/README.md

 **Project Overview**
 --------------------------------
+The company wants to automate the loan eligibility process based on customer detail provided while filling the online application form.

-Construct a Machine Learning model to predict a person's eligibilty of loan approval based on some information about that person.
+Construct a Machine Learning model to predict a person's eligibility of loan approval based on some information about that person.

 Datasets to be Used: